coopermaruyama/multistep.js/README.md

 Options
 ---------
 The above illustrated form has 3 steps. note that min & max attributes on the first input and the first checkbox.
+- By setting `optional="yes"` on any text input, you make it optional and therefore bypass validation.
 - By setting the min attribute and max atribute on a text input, you can set the minimum length and maximum length.
 - By setting the min attribute on the FIRST checkbox in a set of checkboxes, you can set a minimum amount of checkboxes that must be checked in order to be valid.
 - By setting the value of an option in a select list to "" (as seen above for 'Select One'), you identify which option is invalid.